-The Ombuds are not part of University leadership.
-The Ombuds exercises sole discretion over whether and how to act regarding individual matters or systemic concerns, consistent with the terms of authority described below in Section V, "AUTHORITY/LIMITATIONS OF THE OMBUDS OFFICE."
+The Ombuds are not part of the St. Jude Administration.
+The Ombuds exercise sole discretion over whether and how to act regarding individual matters or systemic concerns, consistent with the terms of authority described below in Section IV: "AUTHORITY/LIMITATIONS OF THE OMBUDS OFFICE."